memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ### Basic types

-In the previous article, we've seen all types supported by devicetrees in Zephyr.
+In the previous article, we've seen all of the types supported by devicetrees in Zephyr.
 We'll now use the same node, but extend it by two properties called `enum-int` and `enum-string`, since *enum*erations are represented differently in bindings.
 In the previous article, we've seen that Zephyr's Devicetree generator ignores _value_ labels.
 We'll throw in two of those, named `second_value` and `string_value`, for good practice, and also add the `label_with_props` for `/node_with_props`:

 `dts/playground/props-basics.overlay`
 ```dts